-Clerestory windows are quite widely used by architects and designers producing individual homes for self-builders.
-Despite this, many aspiring selfbuilders do not even know what they are!
-A dictionary of architecture will tell you that a clerestory is a means of bringing light into a building from an upper level by adding a complete storey.
+A dictionary of architecture will tell you that a clerestory window is a means of bringing light into a building from an upper level by adding a complete storey.
 However, ask any architect specialising in contemporary houses and he or she will describe it as ‘high-level glazing’.

 In case you were wondering, it’s pronounced Clear-story rather than Clair-est-ory

-Floating roofs are generally flat roofs that appear as though they are detached from any means of support.
-A band of light appears to pass between them and the structure of the house.
-This light has a different quality from the light that enters through full-height windows.
+This light that enters through high-level glazing has a different quality from the light that enters through full-height windows.
 It penetrates deeper into the building, giving a pleasant, diffused light in the shadows created round the sides of rooms.
 So clerestory windows are an ideal means of getting light into a house with a deep plan, which many single storey contemporary houses possess.

-Another similar use is when your self-build or new extension is overlooked on one side by an ugly wall or other feature belonging to the adjoining house that is very close.
+A similar use is when your self build or new extension is overlooked on one side by an ugly wall or other feature belonging to the adjoining house that is very close.
 In this instance clerestory glazing will provide an interesting light at a high level.
 The narrow size of the window will mean that the ugly feature can hardly be seen.

 Clerestory windows can be used to good effect on single storey houses when there is a projection outside the building.
 Sometimes this takes the form of a corridor, used to get from the front to the rear of a long, thin single storey house.
 A clerestory above can help counter the effect of the corridor in reducing the amount of light entering the house.